APNewsBreak: Army revamps recruiting, hits enlistment goal

 The Army also beefed up enlistment efforts in 22 targeted cities this year and improved in 16 of them, including New York, Philadelphia, Los Angeles, McCarthy’s hometown of Chicago and McConville’s hometown of Boston.
 Recruiters fell short in six others, including Seattle, Miami and Orlando, Florida.
 But McCarthy said Army leaders plan to keep visiting those cities until the goals are met.

-The Army National Guard and Army Reserves, which also fell far short of their recruiting goals last year, also are expected to meet their targets this year.
+Army officials are hopeful that the Army National Guard and Army Reserves, which also fell far short of their recruiting goals last year, will meet their targets but may not know until the end of the month.